-Personal leave is absence taken for personal development related to University employment, for research, for travel, for seeking re-employment after involuntary separation as through staff reduction, or for continued medical or family care after the expiration of a medical or family care leave.
+Personal leave is absence taken for personal development related to University employment, for research, for travel, or for continued medical or family care after the expiration of a medical or family care leave.

 Service.
 One continuous year of service is required for an individual to take personal leave of absence.

 Standing.
 Good standing is required in order to qualify for a personal leave.